khuang93/khuang93.github.io/index.md

 I can speak Chinese, English and German fluently and can, after several years of stuggle, also understand Swiss German ;)

 ## Education
+* MSc. in Mechanical Engineering focus Robotics at ETH Zürich, 2016-2019
+* BSc. in Mechanical Engineering at ETH Zürich, 2012-2016

 ## Projects & Experiences